benoitsan/BBUncrustifyPlugin-Xcode/README.md

 ## Installation

+### Compiled Version

+* The easiest way to install the plugin is to [download the last available release](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode/releases) (Click on the **green button** corresponding to the last version).
+* Unzip and copy `UncrustifyPlugin.xcplugin` to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
+* Relaunch Xcode after the copy.

+### Build from Source

 * Build the Xcode project.
 The plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.

 * Relaunch Xcode.

 To uninstall, just remove the plugin from `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` and restart Xcode.

+Note:

+* When building on Xcode < 5.1: Build using the scheme `BBUncrustifyPlugin-GC`.
+This will produce a binary supporting Garbage Collection. **This binary works for Xcode 4 and 5.**

+* When building on Xcode 5.1+: Build using the scheme `BBUncrustifyPlugin-ARC` (Garbage Collection is no more supported with Xcode 5.1+).
+Because This binary doesn't support Garbage collection, **it will only work on Xcode 5.**

 ## How does it work?